 Tribe Community Platform: Tribe is popular for its customizability and ability to integrate deeply into third-party products.
 It also has some great features that make it easy to keep your customers updated with your company.
 For example, the platform enables customers to help peers find solutions and participate in ideation.
-Additionally, there is a robust knowledge base that collects feedback and keeps community members informed.
+Additionally, a robust knowledge base collects feedback and keeps community members informed.

 Khoros Communities: Khoros Communities is a community platform helps businesses connect with their customers.
-The platform provides businesses with the tools they need to engage with their customers, moderate conversations, and provide customer support.
+The platform gives companies the tools to engage with customers, moderate conversations, and provide customer support.
 Khoros Communities also offers various services to help businesses manage their communities.
-Khoros, previously Spredfast, acquired Lithium Technologies in 2018 which helped establish themselves as a premier online community platform for enterprise businesses.
+Khoros, previously Spredfast, acquired Lithium Technologies in 2018, which helped establish itself as a premier online community platform for enterprise businesses.

 Final Thoughts: Online Communities for Business

 There have been discussions for years about the migration from social media networks to branded online communities for various reasons.
 Part of the issue is a lack of control.
 I don’t mean that in a negative connotation, either.
 Nothing stops Facebook, Twitter, or any other social network from enforcing rules or algorithms that make it difficult for brands to reach their audiences in those spaces.
 We’ve seen this happen for years with organic reach.

-This is one reason why building an online community might be an attractive plan for brands who want to maintain close knit relationships with their online audiences.
+This is why building an online community might be an attractive plan for brands who want to maintain close-knit relationships with their online audiences.

 Q: What are some examples of topical-based communities?

-A: Some examples of topical based online communities include Elpha, which is an online community dedicated to helping women succeed at work together.
-The Next CMO is another online community that helps marketing professionals keep up with the latest trends.
+A: Some examples of topical-based online communities include Elpha, an online community dedicated to helping women succeed at work together.
+The Next CMO is another online community that allows marketing professionals to keep up with the latest trends.